juliensees/Google-cybersecurity-certificate-notes/module-7.md

       - Markdown Cells - meant for describing code
   - IDE (Integrated Development Environment) - app for writing code, that gives editing help and error correction tools, uses gui
   - CLI (Command-Line Interface) - text based interface that can also run python

+#Core Python components

+  #Data type - a category for a particular type of data item
+    # String data - data consisting of an ordered sequence of characters (must be placed within quotations or apostrophes!!)
+    # Numeric data - does NOT use quotation marks
+      ## Float data - consists of a number with a decimal point (whole numbers also get a decimal -- 2.0)                                 - / symbol is a divide, but // divides and returns as rounding down to the nearest whole number
+      ## Integer data - consists of a number without a decimal point
+    # Boolean data - can only be one of two values (true or false)
+    # List data - data structure that consists of a collection of data in sequential form
+        - entirety of list must be placed within brackets [ ]  , and separated by commas, -ex. print (["estrada", "zamboni"])